travis-ci/travis-cookbooks/README.md

 Cookbooks are developed using Vagrant with either [travis-boxes](https://github.com/travis-ci/travis-boxes) or [Sous Chef](https://github.com/michaelklishin/sous-chef).
 See those projects for more detailed instructions.

+Please note that from December 2011 and going forward, *Chef cookbooks must be Ruby 1.9.2-compatible* because we switched to Ruby 1.9.2 for running Chef during provisioning.

 ## License

 See the LICENSE file.